Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 ### Parameter: `advancedOptions`

-Additional options that can affect some parts of the solution and how they are configured.
+Additional options that can affect some components of the solution and how they are configured.

 - Required: No
 - Type: object